One Montgomery

+History

 The group continues to meet regularly, and embraces diversity as an essential strength of American society.
 It was founded in 1984 following the "Todd Road Incident" in which visiting blacks were charged with assaulting two white plainclothes policemen who, failing to identify themselves, forcefully entered a residence which they thought was a crack house but in which the visitors were holding a post-funeral gathering.
 In the ensuing struggle both policemen were wounded, resulting in the visitors being charged with serious offenses.
 After a polarizing trial, they were acquitted.
 The trial resulted in severe racial stress in the city and area.

 As a result of the Todd Road Incident city officials and concerned citizens met and formed One Montgomery, Leadership Montgomery (a civic training program), and citizens formed the Friendly Supper Club, which meets at the Alabama State University faculty dining room at 6:00pm on the first Monday of each month.